khoakhongwibuuu/THHV-Bot/README.md

 ### 1. Clone the Repository

-Begin by cloning the THHV-Bot repository to your local machine:
+Begin by cloning the repository to your local machine:

 ```bash
 git clone https://github.com/khoakhongwibuuu/THHV-Bot.git